FAS/fasenergo.ru/README.md

 ## How to use

+* `npm start` to launch development version with watch
-* `npm start` to launch development version with watch and hot reloading
+* `npm run start-hmr` to launch development version with hot reloading
+* `npm run build` to build minified version
-* `npm run build` to build production version
+* `npm run build --production` to build production version
 * `npm run serve` to launch current built version with watch
+* `npm run serve-hmr` to launch current built version with hot reloading

 ### Linting and testing